 Conditions of campus buildings vary as a result of age and lack of renovation since original construction including substandard and/or nonexistent infrastructure.
+State funding to support these needs is not forthcoming.

-- Overall plans for renovating M, I, J, C and A buildings are not yet developed. - Building D west of the knuckle has been identified for demolition. - Inadequate amount of student gathering areas. - While the College has embraced the concept of technology infusion, work remains to make the concept a campus wide reality.
+- Overall plans for renovating buildings M, I, J, C and A are not yet developed. - Building D west of the knuckle has been identified for demolition. - Inadequate amount of student gathering areas. - While the College has embraced the concept of technology infusion, work remains to make the concept an all campus reality.
 Lack of adequate program and support space and up-to-date technology in some areas will impact the quality of offerings, campus safety, future planning and recruitment.